Neeraj to lead 37-member athletics team in CWG, participation of some subject to form and fitness | Sports-Games

 Punia has won a medal in each of the four CWG she has taken part earlier.

-''We have allowed her to train and compete in the USA considering here past results in the CWG and Asian Games.
-Her participation in the CWG will absolutely depend on her performance in USA,'' Sumariwalla said of Punia, who skipped the June 10-14 National Inter-State Championships. ''We are requesting the Indian Olympic Association to increase our quota by one and to assist in securing accreditation for a couple of athletes,'' Sumariwalla said.
+''We have allowed her to train and compete in the USA considering her past results in CWG and Asian Games.
+Her participation in CWG will absolutely depend on her performance in USA,'' Sumariwalla said of Punia, who skipped the June 10-14 National Inter-State Championships.

 Jacob had pulled his hamstring while running the last leg of the India 'A' team during the Inter-State Championships.

-''Similarly, discus throwers Navjeet Kaur Dhillon and Seema Antil Punia as well as hammer thrower Sarita Singh will have to perform in Kazakhstan or California.
+''Discus throwers Navjeet Kaur Dhillon and Seema Punia, hammer thrower Sarita Singh will have to perform in Kazakhstan or California.
 Race walker Bhawna Jat will have to prove her fitness,'' the AFI president said.

-''Only three -- Neeraj Chopra, Avinash Sable and Seema Punia -- had sought exemption from taking part in National Inter-State.
-Shankar did not come to take part in the National Inter-State and did not seek exemption from taking part in it,'' Sumariwalla said.
+''Only three -- Neeraj, Avinash and Seema -- had sought exemption from taking part in National Inter-State.
+Shankar did not come to take part in National Inter-State and did not seek exemption,'' Sumariwalla said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)